biocross/VITacademics-v2-for-iOS/Pods/RMStepsController/README.md

 * ARC (You can turn it on and off on a per file basis)

 May also work with previous Xcode and iOS SDK versions.
 But it will at least need a system capable of Autolayout (and I think it will look awful on iOS 6 ;)...)

+## Credits
+Resources:
+* Joshua Gourneau (GIF of the control in action)

+I want to thank everyone who has contributed code and/or time to this project!

 ## License (MIT License)
 Copyright (c) 2013 Roland Moers